seohyun0120/socketVue/README.md

-# socketVue
+# socketVueNode
-socket.io &amp; vue.js
+socket.io &amp; vue.js &amp; node.js
 <br> I will write some details as soon as possible!